ChullEPG/chullepg.github.io/_posts/2025-02-20-pushforwardtocone.md

 ### Conclusion

 We have shown how to **map a velocity vector** from a 2D plane \((u,v)\) to 3D \((x,y,z)\) via polar coordinates.
 The core concept is chaining two Jacobians to form a **composite pushforward**.
 This is a fundamental idea in differential geometry and appears in many practical applications, from robotic kinematics to 3D modeling on curved surfaces.

----

-### References

-- *Differential Geometry of Curves and Surfaces* by Manfredo P. do Carmo.
-- [al-folio](https://github.com/alshedivat/al-folio) for hosting academic pages with built-in MathJax support.